 - Critical Incident Stress Debriefing

 Our drug and alcohol evaluations and treatment are established to create a positive change in your life.
-Through our program, individuals will first be assessed by our professional therapists to gather a complete understanding of the client’s drug and alcohol habits.
+Through our program, individuals will first be assessed by our professional therapists or Licensed Addiction Counselors to gather a complete understanding of the client’s drug and alcohol habits.
 Then, they’ll participate in addiction recovery that draws upon and strengthens skills needed to live a healthier life.

 Therapeutic Services for Preschoolers (TSP) is available in our Garden City and Dodge City locations.
 This eight-week program consists of a psychosocial group curriculum designed to strengthen their mental and academic skills.
 They’ll learn to better handle their feelings, understand their anger, problem solve and develop social skills.
 TSP is located on site.